Tenure Type (TEND)

 How this variable is created

 Tenure Type is mainly derived from responses to the Tenure Type and Landlord Type questions on the Census Household Form.
+Images of these questions are provided below.
 Most of the data is captured automatically from Tenure Type which asks if the dwelling is owned, being purchased or being rented, with a small proportion of the data derived from responses to the Landlord Type question.
 Images of the questions are provided below.

 The question relating to Tenure Type was first asked for the 1911 Census.
 From 1976 to 1991, nature of occupancy data was derived from mortgage and rent questions.
 For all other Censuses a direct question on nature of occupancy was included.